 Located on Cemetery Street in East Wilton.
-This is by far the best kept Cemetery.
 There is a fountain which plays in summer, fed by a spring; a large flower urn in memory of the unknown dead.
 It is well landscaped with cedar trees of great girth, maples and spruce.
 A granite wall in front with an iron fence and a receiving tomb was the gift of Jonathan C. Phillips in 1896.
 The cemetery is very large today and is still in use although Wilton has another large cemetery, Lakeview, overlooking Wilson Lake.

 - Hathaway Cemetery